 Jeffrey Metcalfe

 Who am I?
 Maybe where is a better question.
 Landscapes, after all, shape our meaning.
-I dwell at the confluence of the St. Lawrence and St. Charles rivers, within the territory of the Huron-Wendat, near the littoral zone of Quebec City, in the heart of French North America.
-Here, Where the River Narrows, I find myself reflecting on the many in-between spaces: sacred and secular, world and spirit, faith and doubt.
+I dwell at the confluence of the St. Lawrence and St. Charles rivers, within the territory of the Huron-Wendat, near the littoral zone of Quebec City.
+Littorals are generative spaces where diverse lifeways converge, allowing for mutually enriching entanglements and encounters.
+Here, Where the River Narrows, I find myself reflecting on what it means to live faithfully and to flourish in the spaces in-between secular and sacred, success and failure, faith and doubt.

 Beyond These Shores